flaviostutz/gitwho/README.md

         Date time to analyse (default "now")
 ```

+## General options

+In general, the commands allows filtering by time (since, until, period etc), authors and files, so you can tweak the queries to focus on specific areas to create insights by your own.

 ## More examples

 * Show simple list of authors with most lines of code in markdown pages